'Preacher' Comic-Con panel: Watch the show's new trailer

 Finally, asked about whether the writers will include more political material, Rogen replied, “We never thought having Hitler on the show would be relevant.”

-Watch the show’s new trailer, above.
+Watch the show’s new trailer above.

 Comments